 Inhabited since the 11th-century, what is now Kigali has been the home of Twas, Tutsis and Hutus.
 The city sits on a series of verdant ridges and lush valleys and has a Muslim Quarter and a bustling market.
 Rwanda’s capital is the site of battles that left over a million, mostly Tutsi and moderate Hutus, dead.
 Kigali Memorial Centre is a permanent memorial to 1994’s Genocide, built on a mass grave where 250,000 are buried.
 Kigali City Tour Bus offers an excellent introduction to this now safe, friendly city.

 One of the main attraction points is Akagera national park which is in Eastern Rwanda on the border with Tanzania.
-African parks are currently managing this park and has done a great job with the conservation.
-In the past there were lots of conflict between people and the park, but this was solved by fencing off part of the park and the introduction of community tours where visitors are encouraged to visit the communities and benefit accordingly.
-Akagera national park is a the only Savannah park in Rwanda and is home to several mammal species including Lions, Elephants, Giraffes, Hippos, Kobs, Zebras, Bushbucks, Waterbucks and most recently Black Rhinos have been introduces from South Africa, making Akagera national park officially a big 5 park like it was many years ago.
-It is also home to numerous bird species in the several habitats which include woodland, swamps, lakes and Savannah.
+African parks are currently managing this park and have done a great job with the conservation.
+In the past, there was a lot of conflict between people and the park, but this was solved by fencing off part of the park and the introduction of community tours where visitors are encouraged to visit the communities and benefit accordingly.
+Akagera national park is the only Savannah park in Rwanda and is home to several mammal species including Lions, Elephants, Giraffes, Hippos, Kobs, Zebras, Bushbucks, Waterbucks, and most recently Black Rhinos have been introduced from South Africa, making Akagera national park officially a big 5 park like it was many years ago.
+It is also home to numerous bird species in several habitats which include woodland, swamps, lakes, and Savannah.

 Recommended Vegan Restaurant Afia Organics